TheMatiaz0/This-Game-Is-Broken/README.md

-# Unnamed-Global-Game-Jam-Project
+# This Game Is Broken
-Repository for yet unnamed project in Global Game Jam 2020: https://globalgamejam.org
+Repository for This Game Is Broken, game created for Global Game Jam 2020: https://globalgamejam.org

+Link to the game (executable, etc.): https://globalgamejam.org/2020/games/game-broken-1

 ***